daronphang/coding_resources/python/task_queues/celery.md

         # something went wrong in the background job
         response = {
             'state': task.state,
-            'current': 1,
-            'total': 1,
-            'status': str(task.info),  # this is the exception raised }
+            'error': str(task.info),  # this is the exception raised }
     return jsonify(response)
 ```